devsujay19/knowledgebase/README.md

 > [!NOTE]
 > It's highly recommended to visit the app by enabling the dark made/theme by default (and preserve) of your device, excessive release of light could cause site crash or even browser crash as per tests are resulting.

+> [!NOTE]
+>  Knowledge Base, which is deployed using Vercel, has Security Checkpoint enabled to safely provide better experience from DDoS (Distributed Denial-of-Service) attack.
+For that, the app may load at-least after 3-5 seconds.